vikas434/bmi-backend/README.md

 # bmi-backend
-This is a repo for BMI backed
+This is a repo for BMI backend